ndkv/capsule-coin/README.md

 #### Install and test an Ethereum node

-First, let's install and run the node. `geth` seem to be the most popular implementation.
+First, let's install and run the node. `geth` seems to be the most popular implementation.
 You can install it on macOS with `brew`

 ```bash
 brew tap ethereum/ethereum